 - The rate of inflation.
 For long-term forecasting, in particular, you need to account for potential inflation and how it will affect your costs and pricing strategies.

-This is one of the most simple, straightforward methods for forecasting sales.
-Start by figuring out the average price per unit (or service unit, billable hours) and the number of units you’re likely to sell over a given period.
+Start by figuring out the average price per unit (or service unit, billable hours, etc.) and the number of units you’re likely to sell over a given period.

-Your sales forecast, in this case, can be calculated by multiplying the number of expected sales by the average price.
+Your initial sales forecast can be calculated by multiplying the number of expected sales by the average price.
 If you’re planning to increase prices next year, for instance, you can use this method to estimate how that decision will impact revenue.

-Unless you’re first starting out, your business should have at least some existing sales data that you can refer to as a starting point.
+Unless you’re first starting out, your business should have some existing sales data that you can refer to at this step.
 You should look at all sources of revenue gained and lost during a particular period, including new customers, monthly charges, and customer churn.

-Historical forecasting is a fast and easy way to get a ballpark estimate for future sales.
+Historical forecasting can help you come up with a quick ballpark estimate for future sales.
 However, the main concerns with this forecasting model are that it assumes demand and growth are both constant, without accounting for seasonality or long-term fluctuations in market demand.

 To improve accuracy, you should look at the same time period from a past year and compare it to the present year.
 For instance, rather than forecasting your 2019 sales based on the average monthly sales for all of 2018, you could break it down by month or quarter.
 So, you could use sales from April 2018 to forecast for April 2019 – but those numbers might look completely different from your sales in January or October.

-Furthermore, you can fine-tune even further by factoring in your historical month-over-month growth rate.
+Furthermore, you can fine-tune even further by factoring in your historical year-over-year or quarterly sales trends.

-If you don’t have any historical data to reference, then sales forecasting becomes more of an art than a science.
-Intuitive sales forecasting is a method that asks reps to estimate how likely they are to close a given deal, when they expect to close, and the anticipated value of that deal.
+In many ways, sales forecasting is both an art and a science.
+Intuitive sales forecasting involves asking reps to estimate how likely they are to close a given deal, when they expect to close, and the anticipated value of that deal.

-Since this method relies on making an educated guess, its accuracy hinges on a rep’s experience level, knowledge of their prospects, and their ability to make an honest assessment of each situation (rather than an overly optimistic projection).
+Since this step relies on making educated guesses, accuracy hinges on each rep’s experience level, knowledge of their prospects, and their ability to make an honest assessment of each situation (rather than an overly optimistic projection).

-Though this can be effective if sales reps are realistic about their abilities, the state of their pipeline, and their average win-rate, intuitive forecasting is not considered the most reliable method.
-That said, sometimes you have no choice but to trust your gut – especially if your business is brand new and you don’t have any sales data to use as a benchmark.
+Though this can be effective if sales reps are realistic about their abilities, the state of their pipeline, and their average win-rate, intuitive forecasting is not always reliable.
+That said, sometimes you have no choice but to trust your gut – especially if your business is brand new and you don’t have much existing sales data to use as a benchmark.

-This model uses a weighted sales pipeline to forecast your upcoming wins and revenue.
-Calculations are based on what stage each deal is at (and how likely it is to close based on that stage) and the potential value of each opportunity.
+This methodology uses a weighted sales pipeline to forecast your upcoming wins and revenue.
+Calculations are based on what stage of the pipeline each deal is at (and how likely it is to close based on that stage) as well as the potential value of each opportunity.

 For example, your weighted pipeline might breakdown sales stages like this: